 Huub’s scope of services varies from suppliers in Asia and Europe and extends as a B2B or even a B2C service.
 With a heavy round of funding to set the ball rolling in full speed, it is clear that Huub’s disruptive technological advances are only the beginning of what is to come from this company.

 SPOTT.ai, Aalst, Belgium

 Couldn’t resist buying those pair of shoes while scrolling?
 It is possible that you have SPOTT.ai to blame.
-This genius start-up from Belgium has developed a technology that places a layer of metadata over the images that you see online, making them instantly engageable and shoppable (well, NOW you know just why you absolutely couldn’t resist making that purchase!)
+This genius start-up from Belgium has developed a technology that places a layer of metadata over the images that you see online, making them instantly engage-able and shop-able (well, now you know just why you absolutely couldn’t resist making that purchase!)

-The brand works at instantly transforming a customer’s perception of a product from inspiration to action – making it possible to rapidly bring in revenue for it’s partner brands and creating a unique mix of an aspirational and accessible shopping experience for it’s customers.
+The brand works at instantly transforming a customer’s perception of a product from inspiration to action.
+This makes it possible to rapidly bring in revenue for it’s partner brands and creating a unique mix of an aspirational and accessible shopping experience for it’s customers.
 This start-up has won over 20 international awards (a massive feat in itself for a brand of it’s scale and size) and is used by digital media companies like ELLE and entertainment giants like FOX.

 It is no surprise that using Artificial Intelligence within the company culture can bring about a revolutionary change for the brand.
 It is also worth noting that like the brands we’ve listed above, Artificial Intelligence is not just a novelty but the very future of the industry, including fashion.
 What remains to be seen, however, is how quickly the industry catches up to it.